 - to monitor and track the educational progress and achievement for every child in care of Worcestershire Local Authority via the use of the Personal Education Plan and the PEP process

-- to challenge schools, settings and other professionals where provision is not good enough or where aspirations are not high enough
+- to challenge schools, settings and other professionals where provision is not good or where aspirations are not high enough

 Virtual School inspection